 The Grief Support Specialist Certificate program is designed to equip counselors, clergy, coaches, educators, and other healthcare personnel with the necessary counseling tools to assist people in finding healing in the midst of loss, whether that loss be a death, a divorce, destruction due to drug abuse, or any other traumatic personal devastation.
-Registrants attend 5 day-long classes taught by experts skilled in various dimensions of grief therapy, will instruct registrants through five day-long classes, supplemented by a month-long paper or special project to be presented on day 5.
+Registrants attend 4 day-long classes taught by experts skilled in various dimensions of grief therapy, will instruct registrants through five day-long classes, supplemented by a month-long paper or special project to be presented on day 5.

 At a glance

 When: Th-Su, Sept 10-13, 9am-4pm Sa, Oct 10, 9am-4pm

 Where: Pyle Center, 702 Langdon St, Madison, WI